ashiklom/pecan.book/Data-Formats.md

 see [[Adding-an-Input-Converter]]

-### Defining new inputs
+### Defining new input formats

-* New inputs can be defined on the ['formats' page of BETYdb](http://betydb.org/formats)
+* New formats can be defined on the ['formats' page of BETYdb](http://betydb.org/formats)
-* The contents should be defined using EML
+* After creating a new format, the contents should be defined by specifying the BETYdb variable name and the name used in the file/

 ## Outputs